 However, while the Skerton Pro is an elegant product, you may want a coffee grinder that’s easier to use or has more settings and options.

-For an affordable price but high-quality electric grinder, we recommend looking into the Cuisinart Supreme Grind Automatic Burr Mill.
-Just touch a button and let it go, no hand grinding necessary.
+For an affordably priced but high-quality electric grinder, we recommend looking into the Cuisinart Supreme Grind Automatic Burr Mill.
+Just touch a button and let it go; no hand grinding is necessary.

 If you’re just getting started and not quite sure what you need in terms of coffee gear, we have a complete buying guide to the best coffee grinders on the market.

-Hario Skerton Pro Coffee Grinder Review: A Grinder For Your Coffee Setup
+Hario Skerton Pro Coffee Grinder Review: A Manual Grinder That Looks Great

 Product In-Stock: InStock